AnasSalah9/LMDG-Lateral-Movement-Dataset/README.md

-4.**Malicious Network Connections:** This folder holds the malicious network connections initiated by the current host (Windows Event ID 5156), with corresponding labels.
+4. **Malicious Network Connections:** This folder holds the malicious network connections initiated by the current host (Windows Event ID 5156), with corresponding labels.
 It contains a CSV file named Malicious_Connections, which includes the following columns:

 - TimeCreated: Timestamp of the connection.
 - RecordID: Links to the specific record in the security log (Event ID 5156).